Kristijan10048/PlDoc/pldoc/trunk/src/site/resources/readme.txt

 to the Oracle home directory where JDBC and SQLJ jar files are located.
 Either define appropriate variables or make changes in the make.bat file.

+        Maven Method

+Download and install Maven if you do not already have it installed (see http://maven.apache.org/download.html)

+After Maven installation and downloading the source use Maven to build the project (mvn install)

+    mvn -U clean package resources:testResources

+    IMPORTANT: building PLDoc now takes significantly longer than building version 0.9.0; build typically takes 30 minutes or so.

 	GETTING THE LATEST SOURCE

+During development of 0.9.1, PLDoc migrated to Subversion (SVN): the CVS repository is no longer updated.

-To get the latest source, you must have SVN client installed.
+To get the latest source, you must have an SVN client installed.
 The basic command for getting the very latest source is:

 svn co https://pldoc.svn.sourceforge.net/svnroot/pldoc/pldoc/trunk pldoc

-If you need source from specific release (say, "pldoc-X.Y.Z"), use:
+If you need source from a specific release (say, "pldoc-X.Y.Z"), use:

 svn co https://pldoc.svn.sourceforge.net/svnroot/pldoc/pldoc/tags/pldoc-X.Y.Z pldoc-X.Y.Z

 See also SourceForge SVN usage instructions: http://sourceforge.net/svn/?group_id=38875

-After downloading the source use use maven to build the project (mvn install)

-    mvn -U clean package resources:testResources

 there are 2 maven projects:
     pldoc (located in the trunk folder)